 Want to gain greater appreciation for the Holy Mass?
-The remaining classes are this Sunday, the 15th, and the 22nd at 12 noon in the Gathering Space, a Bible Study to explore the biblical significance of the words and gestures we experience at Holy Mass.
+The remaining classes are October 8th , 15th, and 22nd at 12 noon in the Gathering Space, a Bible Study to explore the biblical significance of the words and gestures we experience at Holy Mass.
 This tour of the Holy Mass will increase our understanding and love for the Holy Eucharist.
 We will generally use Dr. Edward Sri's video-based study, A Biblical Walk Through the Mass and an additional insight through scripture reading and discussion.

 Please sign up by email to Sam Willson at samwillson2@gmail.com or John Willson at johnhwillson@me.com.
 Each session will last approximately 1 hour.
+We will skip October 1st because of the Parish Picnic that day.
 All are welcome!